skunnavakkam/skunnavakkam.github.io/content/blog/journal_club_2.md

 *Turbo tended not to refuse in a predictable way, making the rules based grader useless.*

 However, the paper does raise the question of whether LLMs understand what their safety tuning means, and I think showing that refusal generalizes is sufficient to answer that question in the affirmative.
 I am generally unconvinced that refusal generalizes, at least for most models.
+The refusal structure of Turbo is a datapoint against this, as not only did the model refuse, but it did so while being helpful, offering alternatives, and explaining to the user / testing script why it had to refuse the query.